crashappsec/github-analyzer/README.md

 # Github Security Auditor

 Audits a GitHub organization for potential security issues.
+The tool is currently in pre-alpha stage and only supports limited functionality, however we will be actively adding checks in the upcoming months, and welcome contributions from the community!

 ### Available Checks